Lazice/KitC-fanfictions/wips/roulive/Roulive_fic2.md

 "...
 I don't know, my friend please excuse my mishap this time."
 And Roulx bows their head at him, ever so in a plea.

-Olive himself stands present in front of Roulx, the gateman's gaze looks over him and
+Olive himself stands present in front of Roulx, the gateman's gaze looks over him and ponders for,

+That he takes a step forward after all, a sort of venom in his tone.
+“Respectfully.
+Would you care enough to not misgender my friend here?
+I believe that you are only humiliating yourself in doing so.
+Now please, let them through.”

+The gateman is, taken back by that sharp response from what looked to be two polite gentlemen. ß